mikeg1223/Hackathon2021/README.md

 # Hackathon2021
 ## Work left:

-- Need to implement methods for processing image in general on the selected image
+1. Connect Java UI with Python script
-- Need to implement CardLayout method for switching display once an image has been loaded
+2. Need to implement CardLayout method for switching display once an image has been loaded
+3. implement web scraping

 ## To run python scripts via command line: